anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 Or with response `headers` details
 ```
            "assertions": {
                 "status": 200,
                 "headers":{
                   "Server":"sit2.hsbc.co.uk",
-                  "X-HSBC-BANK":"0909-unique-token" //<--- We can put "$NOT.NULL" here if undeterministic
+                  "X-HSBC-BANK":"$NOT.NULL" //<--- "$NOT.NULL" if value is undeterministic
                 },
                 "body": {
                     "login" : "octocat",